 In this blog post, we’ll cover the following:

 - What Is Required to Get an Electrician License?

 - How Much Does an Electrician Earn?

-Someone interested can then join an electrician apprentice program which is sponsored by the International Brotherhood of Electrical Workers (IBEW), the National Electrical Contractors Association (NECA), or Independent Electrical Contractors (IEC).
+Someone interested can then join an electrician apprentice program.
+These programs are typically sponsored by various electrical contractor unions, such as the Independent Electrical Contractors (IEC).

-To get a master electrician license, a journeyman electrician must complete 12,000 hours of supervised experience working under a currently licensed master electrician after at least two years as a journeyman electrician.
-A candidate must also pass an exam to complete a master electrician license.
+As a journeyman you can work on electrical designs, installation, and repair.
+Following at least two years as a journeyman electrician, the next step is to get a master electrician license.
+For this you must complete 12,000 hours of supervised experience working under a currently licensed master electrician.
+You must also pass an exam to complete a master electrician license.